Clemapfel/crisp/docs/spatial_filters/spatial_domain_filtering.md

 ```
 ``crisp`` happened to find a different seperation, yet validating it by computing ``left * right`` (A*B) confirms that it is also valid. *Seperations are not unique* because a) we're numerically approximating them.
 For this reason it is often preferrable to find an analytical seperation on that uses simpler values on paper if possible, if not then we can use ``crisp::seperate`` to automate the process.

+For beginners in the field of image processing or linear algebra or for kernels that are very big or numerically assembled it is often unclear wether they are seperable or not. ``crisp::seperate`` will immediately exit once it determined that a kernel is not seperable so it can also be used to simply determine if it can be done with not performance overhead.

 ## 2.4 Combining two Kernels

 Convolution is associative, that is for Kernels K1, K2 and Image I where ``°`` is the convolution operator: